Trustpilot

 Plettenberg Bay is 10 minutes drive and Knysna is 20 minutes.
 Both towns offer all amenities and can be reached easily by taxi.

 Wifi is available at the park for free, however you will need a device to connect to it on.
-There are some computers for the data inputting, but out of working hours you are more than welcome to use these.
+There are some computers on site which are used by the team for recording data, but out of working hours you are more than welcome to use these.
 There is a wifi connection available at the accommodation.

 There is good phone reception here.